 Ask the attorney about their trial experience and not simply if they have filed lawsuits.
 Your attorney will be your voice if your case goes to trial and you need to be comfortable with that person acting on your behalf.

 Attorneys with good relationships with car makers can speed up the process for you.
 Although the pandemic has slowed down the times for getting lemon law cases settled, an attorney with a good reputation can get it done faster.
 Also, the car manufacturer will know that you are serious about pursuing a case if they refuse to repurchase your car.

 Have Your Lawyer Submit A Demand For A Repurchase Or Sue The Manufacturer

-If you have leased or own a vehicle that is still under the manufacturer’s warranty and has had a number of repair attempts by the dealer but the problem still exists, you need a Pasadena Lemon Lawyer to help you.
-Don’t let the manufacturer take advantage of you and allow you to continue to drive the defective and unsafe vehicle you are driving.
+If your vehicle is still under the manufacturer’s warranty and has had several unsuccessful repair attempts by the dealer, you need a Pasadena lemon lawyer to help you.
+Don’t let the manufacturer take advantage of you and allow you to continue driving a defective and unsafe vehicle.

 Mark Charles Law, APC is located in Los Angeles County and Pasadena.
 Mark Charles personally handles all cases that are accepted by the firm and will be the attorney that takes your case to trial.
 Call us at (626) 844-7710 or contact us online to speak with a California lemon law lawyer today.